Why is it that women in cycling aren’t celebrated as equally as male cyclists?

-The next year she entered the Tour Divide a 2,745 mile mountain bike race that follows the spine of the Rocky Mountains from Canada to Mexico.
+The next year she entered the Tour Divide a 2,745-mile mountain bike race that follows the spine of the Rocky Mountains from Canada to Mexico.
 If that wasn’t enough, Lael decided to ride to the start from Anchorage to Alberta (adding 2,100 miles).
-She finished the race in a mind blowing 17 days, 1 hour, 15 mins, a new woman’s record.
-However, Lael was not content with this, and thought that she could do better so later that year, she cycled back and did it all over again 15 days 10 hours 59 minutes!
+She finished the race in a mind-blowing 17 days, 1 hour, 15 mins, a new woman’s record.
+However, Lael was not content with this and thought that she could do better so later that year, she cycled back and did it all over again 15 days 10 hours 59 minutes!

 In 2016, she won the Trans Am bike race which runs from 4,400 miles from Oregon to Virginia.
-She was the overall winner – the bit I like the most is that she slyly over took the race leader on the last night, almost out of nowhere.
+She was the overall winner – the bit I like the most is that she slyly overtook the race leader on the last night, almost out of nowhere.
 That must have hurt!

 She continues her success and now champions the use of a bicycle as a means to move and stay alive.
 She is still racing but now spends a lot of her time dedicated to getting more women onto bikes.
 She currently organises a bicycle adventure program for girls in Anchorage and runs scholarships for women to give them a helping hand to achieve great things on two wheels.

 At just 4 years old, Rhoda Jones became the youngest girl to ride Lands End to John O’Groats with her parents and older brother, Thomas.
-Rhoda’s never really know any different – she went on her first bicycle tour aged just 4 months in a trailer behind her parent’s bikes.
+Rhoda’s never really known any different – she went on her first bicycle tour aged just 4 months in a trailer behind her parent’s bikes.
 However, this young lady seems to have fully embraced a love for life on two wheels and we think she and her family deserve a shout out for being so awesome!

 Oh, and you may remember this lovely little girl when a video of her went viral when she gave thumbs up to a lorry for giving them space on the road (skip forward to around 2 minutes to watch).